-Legal fees and other related costs arising with respect to the commitment for treatment of an individual with a mental health disability at an institution for special care are deductible as medical expenses (Rev. Rul.
+Legal fees and other related costs arising with respect to the commitment for treatment of an individual experiencing a mental health disability at an institution for special care are deductible as medical expenses (Rev. Rul.
 71-281, 1971-2 CB 165; distinguished by Rev. Rul.
 78-266).
-You cannot include in medical expenses fees for the management of a guardianship estate, fees for conducting the affairs of the person being treated, or other fees that are not necessary for medical care.
-(Publication 502) ($\S59 - 2018$ U.S. Master Tax Guide)
+A taxpayer cannot include in medical expenses the fees for the management of a guardianship estate, fees for conducting the affairs of the person being treated, or other fees that are not necessary for medical care.